sandordargo/sandordargo.github.io/_posts/2020-2-26-what-to-do-when-screwed-up.md

 Even though this was quite a few years ago, application scanners were already running and his software was identified.

-Leslie's boss talked to him and he said, of course, he would never do the same thing again.
+Leslie's boss talked to him and Leslie confirmed, of course, he would never do the same thing again.

 His software was removed.
 And he didn't do the same thing again.